 Julien Berthelon is originally from Mâcon, France.
 He graduated with a Bachelor's degree in English Language, Literature and Civilization from Université de Bourgogne in Dijon, France.
 Prior to studying at UIUC, he worked as a Teaching Assistant for a year at Clark University, in Worcester, MA and for another year at Macalester College, in Saint Paul, MN.
 Since 2015, he has been a Graduate Student and Teaching Assistant in the Department of French & Italian at UIUC.
-In 2017, he received his M.A. in French Studies and is now a Doctoral Student at UIUC.
+In 2017, he received his M.A. in French Studies and is now a Doctoral Candidate.

 M.A, French Studies, University of Illinois at Urbana-Champaign